tahatakgungor/CV/README.md

 My Purpose

-I am looking for an internship related to the software industry where I can develop myself more in software, be involved in teamwork and take part in national projects.
+I am looking for an job related to the software industry where I can develop myself more in software, be involved in teamwork and take part in national projects.

 EDUCATION AND TRAINING